arerickson28/Machine-Learning-NBA/README.md

   4. Navigate to 127.0.0.1/5000 in your Chrome browser
   5. Follow instructions on the page and predict a winner!

+  **OR**

+  Navigate to our site hosted on Heroku: https://machine-learning-nba.herokuapp.com/

 We hope you have a BALL :basketball:  playing around with our website!